joedbenjamin/questionsgame/questionsgameserver/readme.md

       ```

-## Create router.ts file to be the entry point for all of the websocket request to go to
+## router.ts - routes the work to be done to the correct methods

   * First we parse the message into json with `const obj = JSON.parse(message);`
   * check for the following methods: